Exchange Unified Messaging Online migration support

 - Validate with sample users that the configured personalized greetings are played to callers.

 - If your organization has a legal or compliance requirement to disable transcription for users, make sure it is disabled post migration.
-For more details, see Set up Phone System voicemail.
+For more details, see Set up Cloud Voicemail.

 - If you have previously configured Exchange VM policies and rules, make sure they are effective.